archiegerry/group-project/DataRetrieval/README.md

 ## Scripts
 ### `nasdaq_download.py`
 #### Description
-- Downloads daily historical stock prices using the NASDAQ API, as described above.
+- Downloads daily historical stock prices using the Nasdaq API, as described above.
 - Converts and stores the data in Parquet format.
 - Supports batch download using a list of symbols.
 - Automatically skips symbols with unavailable data.